in Wyomissing, PA

 For patients who need insurance referrals: Please ensure that you have a valid referral when you come to the office for appointments or shots.
 It is YOUR responsibility to call your primary care doctor to have referrals sent to our office.
 You can check with the receptionist when you check in to verify the date of your referral, or call the office prior to coming in for services.
 We do try to remind patients when their referral is near expiration; however, this reminder is a courtesy, and cannot be guaranteed.
 Thank you for your cooperation.

-For patients who require school forms: Please note that we require 3-5 business days to complete school forms.
+For patients who require forms: Please note that we require 5-7 business days to complete forms.
+Forms should be dropped off at the office PRIOR to any appointments since they are not completed immediately.
 There will be a $5.00 charge for each form (1-3 pages); $10 for multiple forms.
 ALL patients will be responsible for these fees since these forms are an extraordinary service outside a normal office visit encounter.

 For patients who require prescriptions: Prescriptions require 2-3 business days to process.
 Messages can be left on the answering machine.
-The direct line for prescriptions is 484-709-2776.
 Please note that prescriptions will only be given when a patient has been seen by the doctor within the last year.
 Please call the office at 610-478-4033 if you need to make an appointment before having your prescription filled.
-Thank you.
+We DO NOT fill auto refills from the pharmacy.
+Patients should contact their insurance companies

-No Show and Cancellation Policy: Any patient who is late to their appointment or fails to call 24 hours in advance will be considered a "No Show."
-Each patient will get three "No Show Appointments," which includes no shows and cancellations made with less than 24 hours' notice.
+No Show and Cancellation Policy: Any patient who is late to their appointment or fails to call 48 hours (2 business days) in advance will be considered a "No Show."
+Each patient will get three "No Show Appointments," which includes no shows and cancellations made with less than 48 hours' notice.
 After three no show appointments, patients will be dismissed from the practice.

 If you have any questions regarding your appointment, please call